 BACKPACK COOLER OR SMALL COLLAPSIBLE COOLER YOU CAN FIT IN YOUR SUITCASE: This one pretty much explains itself!

-MONEY: The exchange rate is pinned at 2 Belizean dollars for 1 US for cash.
-Roatan is about 24:1 and Costa Rica is around 550:1 (don't get too excited though, they price things accordingly).
+MONEY: The exchange rate is pinned at 2 Belizean dollars for 1 US for cash and Costa Rica is around 550:1 (don't get too excited though, they price things accordingly).
 There isn't much need to exchange your US dollars as they are accepted right along side of the local currency everywhere we will go.
 They might give you change in the local currency, and of course they won't always be able to break a hundred, so I'd recommend bringing smaller bills if you're going the cash route. $20's and below are fine.
 US credit cards are accepted nearly everywhere (with the exception of street vendors and some souvenir shops) but keep in mind you'll want to bring cash for tips and things you cannot buy with credit card.
 You can usually add a tip to the credit card bill as well but it's always good to have a little cash on hand.
 Do check your bill before tipping though as many bars and restaurants will add a 10% gratuity automatically which is a fair amount for this trip.
 Don't forget to make sure you have "no foreign transaction fees" on the card you'll be using and call to let your cc company know you'll be traveling abroad.
 Credit cards in Belize actually run a bit less than 2:1 but it's not a big issue unless you're making a large purchase.
 Roatan and the other countries run concurrently with the daily exchange rate at the bank.

 SNORKEL GEAR: If you've got room, feel free to bring it.
 You can of course rent it at the places we go, but if you have your own you can just jump in the water and swim out a bit to the reef...it's not that far from shore.